Beagle Lifespan: How Long Do They Live?

 Beagle Life Expectancy

 The Beagle has an average lifespan of 10 to 15 years, which is average for dogs of their size category.
-As of 2026, advances in veterinary medicine and improved nutrition have helped many Beagles reach the upper end of this range and beyond.
+Typically lives 10 to 15 years, with many individuals reaching the upper end when kept at a healthy weight..

 Several factors influence an individual Beagle's lifespan, including genetics, diet, exercise, veterinary care, and overall lifestyle.
-Dogs from health-tested parents who receive consistent preventive care tend to live the longest, healthiest lives.
+Dogs from health-tested parents who receive consistent preventive care tend to live the longest.

 Lifespan Range Visualization